HL7/fhir-shorthand/input/pagecontent/reference.md

 FSH items within the same project can be referred to by their names or ids.
 Using the name or id in the item's [declaration statement](#defining-items) is recommended.

 External FHIR artifacts in FHIR core and external IGs can be referred to by name, id, or canonical URL.
 Referring to core FHIR resources by name, e.g., `Patient` or `Observation`, is recommended.
 For other external items, the use of canonical URLs is recommended, since this approach minimizes the chance of name collisions.
+In cases where an external name or id clashes with an internal name or id, then the internal entity takes precedence, and external entity must be referred to by its canonical URL.

 #### Reference and Canonical Data Types